4 Reasons to Not Agonize When You Don’t Make Perfect Marketing Content

 You know the drill.
 Publish it.
 Post it on your website.
 Hit send in your email system.

-Lastly, share bits of it on social media (with links to your website!).
+Lastly, share snippets of it on social media (with links to your website).

 After all, you’re in business to change your clients’ lives, right?
 So you want to get yourself (your content) out there where future clients can find you.

-#4) Forgive yourself for not being perfect when creating content
+#4) Forgive yourself for not creating perfect marketing content

 And while you’re at it, no matter what you’re doing, always forgive yourself for not being perfect.

 No question, we live in a content-hungry world.
-Your ideal clients are scrolling, searching, hunting for life lessons and strategies to help them with their struggles.
+Your ideal clients are scrolling, searching, hunting for life lessons and strategies to help them resolve their struggles.

-As a life coach on a quest to create perfect marketing content, you have a lot in common with book authors.
+As a life coach on a quest to create a flawless piece of content and bring in clients, you have a lot in common with book authors.
 So, let’s tap into beloved author Ann Patchett’s excellent insights.

 She’s written amazing, NY Times bestselling novels like Bel Canto, The Dutch House, and more.